-Additional data analyses are planned (depending on availability of funding) to investigate effects of habitat use on growth and survival of calves during the calving and postcalving (summer) periods.
-This work will include classifying habitat types at calving locations (capture sites) and calving distributions (fixed kernel models of radiotracking data) using a digital map of vegetation communities (Muller et al. 1998; Wolfe 2000; Kelleyhouse 2001).
+Fieldwork for this project will conclude with the collection of calf growth and survival data for the 2006 cohort of calves of GPS-equipped cows.
+These cows will be recaptured during March 2007 and their collars recovered and replaced with conventional VHF radio collars.
+Additional data analyses will include investigating habitat use by caribou calves during the calving and postcalving (summer) periods by classifying calving locations (capture sites) and calving distributions (fixed kernel models of radiotracking data) using a digital map of vegetation communities (Muller et al. 1998; Wolfe 2000; Kelleyhouse 2001).
 In addition, data from the GPS collars will be used to assess patterns of movement and habitat use by caribou cows with calves during summer, and how these may be affected by industrial activity.
 If sufficient funding is obtained, we plan to support a graduate research project to develop detailed spatial models of caribou movements in relation to oil field infrastructure.
 These models will be used to investigate potential effects of infrastructure on caribou movements and habitat use during summer, and how these effects may influence calf growth and survival.